tektoncd/website/content/en/docs/Getting Started/pipelines.md

     <pre>
     [hello : hello] Hello World!

-    [goodbye : goodbye] Goodbye World!
+    [goodbye : goodbye] Goodbye Tekton!
     </pre>

 ## Cleanup

+To learn about Tekton Triggers, skip this section and proceed to the [next tutorial][triggers-qs].

-To delete the cluster that you created for this quickstart run:
+To delete the cluster that you created for this guide run:

 ```bash
 minikube delete
 ```

-The output confirms that your cluster was deleted:
+The output confirms that the cluster was deleted:

 <pre>
 🔥  Deleting "minikube" in docker ...